armandoborge/armandoborge/src/blog/coding-writing-commandments.md

 ### 7. Keep human!
 See people, go places, drink if you feel like it.

 This one is really important for developers: Don't become a hermit behind the keyboard.
 Connect with other people, attend meetups, take long breaks.
-Fresh air and conversation recharge your brain in marvelous ways.
+Fresh air and conversations recharge your brain in marvelous ways.

-Going out, talking to people and understanding human nature will give an edge when building user interfaces, understanding how people think, how they feel and how they interact with the world is a valuable skill you shouldn't neglect.
+Going out, talking to people and understanding human nature will give you an edge when building user interfaces, understanding how people think, how they feel and how they interact with the world is a valuable skill you shouldn't neglect.

 ---